 If you are a core member, escaping is harder.
 You could ask the organiser if this is the most efficient way to swap information.
-Daily check-ins on Slack or weekly summary emails, might be better.
+Weekly summary emails might be an alternative.

 If that fails, you can either decline outright or do a soft decline.
 An outright decline might look like this:

 I’d love to join this status meeting, but I’ve got to prioritise my work on Project X.